 I’m back to the basics this week with this Instant Pot Pork Tenderloin!

-I love that it’s so easy to cook (always tender!) and a great lean source of protein.
+I love that pork tenderloin so easy to cook (always tender!) and a great lean source of protein.
 The garlic herb rub on this tenderloin gives it such incredible flavour, that the honey balsamic glaze is totally optional!

 We love sauce on everything, so I wanted to add an easy glaze that’s made right in the Instant Pot on saute after you take the pork out to rest.
 It only takes a few minutes and 4 ingredients to whip up, and is a nice touch if you’re serving the pork with rice or mashed potatoes.

-- I have cooked this pork tenderloin partially from frozen for 10 minutes on high pressure and it turns out great.
-You can absolutely cook pork tenderloin from frozen, but if the exterior of the tenderloin is completely frozen, the rub won’t adhere well, which is why I recommend letting thaw a few hours if possible.
+- You can absolutely cook frozen pork tenderloin in the Instant Pot, but if the exterior of the tenderloin is completely frozen, the rub won’t adhere well, which is why I recommend letting thaw a few hours if possible (I give cook times for all below in the recipe).

 - Pork tenderloin is one of those meats that you can eat medium or medium well, but it’s always best to check the internal temperature with a meat thermometer.
 You are looking for around 145-150 degrees F before resting, depending on your tastes.